DaftMonk/blog/content/blog/tension-journal/index.md

 ## What is tension journaling?

-If you want to get ahead in life, you have to do things that make you feel uncomfortable.
+Everything you want in life, but don't already have, is outside your comfort zone.

+It is natural for us to fall into the patterns that make us feel comfortable.
+Some people have bad habits they want to change, like smoking, and they are uncomfortable breaking them.
+Others want things, a new job, partner, or starting their own business but the necessary discomfort keeps them where they are.

+Only by stepping into tension can you expand your reality and get the things that you want out of life.

 Tension journaling helps answer the questions: **Where is my tension?
 Where am I avoiding conflict?
 What pain am I choosing to ignore?**

-It is easy to get used to what you do every day and not try new things.
-Some people have bad habits like smoking, and they are uncomfortable breaking them.
-It is hard for them to quit.
-If you want to try new things, you have to push yourself outside your comfort zone.

 The practice of Tension Journaling is simple.
-Write down a few places in your life where you can step into a small level of discomfort and tension, and then follow through on those actions.
-Then reinforce those experiences by reflecting on what you learned later in the day.
+Write down a few places in your life where you can step into a small level of discomfort and tension, and then follow through with action.
+Finally, reinforce those experiences by reflecting on what you learned later in the day.

 ## Why do you want to do tension journaling? (long term benefits)